pwright/skupper-docs/input/kube/link.md

    Protect it appropriately.
    A token can be restricted by:

-   * time - prevents token reuse after a specified period.
+   * expiration-window  - prevents token reuse after a specified period.
+The default is 15 minutes.
-   * usage - prevents creating multiple links from a single token.
+   * redemptions-allowed - prevents creating more links from a single token than planned.
+The default is 1.

    All inter-site traffic is protected by mutual TLS using a private, dedicated certificate authority (CA).
    A token is not a certificate, but is securely exchanged for a certificate during the linking process.